ni/nimi-python/docs/nirfsg/class.rst

             :type error_code: int

-            :param error_message:
+            :rtype: str
+            :return:

                     Returns the user-readable message string that corresponds to the status code you specify.

-                You must pass a ViChar array with at least 256 bytes to this parameter.

-            :type error_message: str

 get_all_named_waveform_names
 ----------------------------